nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 ]
 ```

-There are quite a lot of information here, and we will come back to it a bit later in this article, when I have introduced the important notions.
+There is quite a lot of information here, and we will come back to it a bit later in this article, when I have introduced the important notions.
-You can already recognized the `Name` of the network as you defined it on the `docker network create` command, the `Id`, which is the hash docker returned when you created the network.
+You can already recognize the `Name` of the network as you defined it on the `docker network create` command, the `Id`, which is the hash docker returned when you created the network.
 If ever that matters to you, you also have the date at which the network was created.

 On simple thing we can talk about right now, is that, as you can see, by default, IPv6 is not enabled in docker networks.
 This means that ---once we learned how to do it--- when we have containers using this network, they can only talk with IPv4.
 To enable IPv6 in a network, you need to add the `--ipv6` option when running `docker network create`.
 Like this: `docker network create --ipv6 <network-name>`.